th7mo/th7mo.com/src/content/garden/recipe-book.md

 This is my recipe book.
 The recipes are in alphabetical order for easy indexing.

-## Protein shake (chocolate)
-### Ingredients
-These ingredients are sufficient for 1 portion:

-* 150ml vla
-* 150ml yoghurt
-* 150ml milk
-* 2 scoops chocolate protein powder

-### Instructions
-1. Put the milk in the blender.
-2. Add 2 scoops of protein powder.
-3. Add the vla.
-4. Add 4 scoops of protein powder
-5. Add the yoghurt.
-6. Blend for ~60 seconds.
-7. Stir with a spoon and blend again for ~60 seconds.

 ## Burritos
-### Ingredients
 These ingredients are sufficient for 4 portions:

 * 800g chicken